-Tonkotsu ramen is one of my all-time favorite foods, and this recipe is the result of about 2 years worth of testing ingredients and tinkering to settle on the perfect (to me) bowl of Tonkotsu ramen at home.
-As with all my recipes, I try to balance both taste and effort- if I can find shortcuts that save time and still taste great, I’m delighted to work those in.
+Tonkotsu ramen is one of my all-time favorite foods.
+This recipe is the result of about 2 years worth of testing ingredients and tinkering to settle on the perfect (to me) bowl of tonkotsu ramen at home.
+As with all my recipes, I try to balance both taste and effort- if I can find shortcuts that save time and still taste great, I'm delighted to work those in.
 This recipe is a combination of incredible premade and homemade ingredients that work together to produce one of my favorite meals.
+I like to top my bowl with pork tenderloin, which is a bit non-traditional for ramen.

 My Take on Tonkotsu Ramen

 The main deviation I make from traditional tonkotsu ramen is in my choice of meat for topping.
-Traditionally, tonkotsu is topped with chashu which is made from pork belly.
-Pork belly is a very fatty cut of meat, and I’m personally not super fond of very fatty meats.
-The soup is already so rich, and so I find the additional richness of the fatty chashu to be a bit overwhelming.
-Pork tenderloin, on the other hand, is a very lean cut of pork, but when properly prepared it’s incredibly tender.
-Some may argue that the tenderloin will overcook by sitting in the hot soup, but I’ve never found this to be the case.
-I love how the lean pork pairs with the rich soup, and in addition, pork tenderloin is much easier to prepare than chashu.
+Traditionally, tonkotsu is topped with chashu pork belly.
+Pork belly is a very fatty cut of meat, and since the broth is already so rich, I find the combo a little overwhelming.
+Pork tenderloin, on the other hand, is a very lean cut of pork.
+When properly prepared, pork tenderloin is incredibly tender.
+Some may argue that the tenderloin will overcook by sitting in the hot soup, but I've never found this to be the case.

 Key Tips – Tenderloin Tonkotsu Ramen